Steven is the author of four unpublished novels, several short stories,

 Writers Workshop critique group (sponsored by the

-King County Library System and funded by the
+King County Library System).

 When not writing, Steven provides editing services for other writers and works